StevenT899/tp21-main/README.md

 Iteration 1
 Main pages: HomeView, CompareView

-Work Flow
-Once the user performs a search, a map is displayed showing the corresponding school(s) or all schools within the selected area.
-Each school is represented by a clickable icon pinned to its real-world location on the map.

-Users can further refine the results by applying filters such as School Type and Language Programs.
-The map will update in real-time to reflect only the schools matching the selected criteria.

-When the user clicks on an school icon, a popup window appears displaying a brief summary of the school's information and an “Add to Compare” button.
-Clicking this button allows the user to add the selected school to the Compare Page.

-The Compare Page supports up to three schools, each represented as a card in a three-column layout.
-These cards display detailed school information, including key data points,visualizations such as charts, and real website of corresponding school.
-Users can remove any added school or search and add a new school to any available (empty) slot using the search bar located above the cards.

 👉 You may refer to the corresponding implementation in the iteration1-dev branch of our GitHub repository for more technical details.